grgpk/cli-todo-ts-app/README.md

 An interactive command-line todo application built with TypeScript, featuring a menu-driven interface powered by inquirer.js and lightweight database storage with lowdb.

+_Built following the book "Essential TypeScript" by Adam Freeman._

 ## Features

 - 🎯 Interactive menu-driven interface